cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-nathanlr.md

 1. Reboot your phone
     - This is not necessary but recommended
 1. Open the nathanlr application from your home screen immediately afterwards
-1. Tap "Bootstrap", then tap "Start"
+1. Tap "Bootstrap", then tap "Jailbreak"

 ::: tip